-When the premises are used for purposes not under the direction of the Principal, then the principal person in charge of the activities for which the premises are in use will have responsibility for safe practices.
+When the premises are used for purposes not under the direction of the principal, then the principal person in charge of the activities for which the premises are in use will have responsibility for safe practices.

-External partners, including Schools Plus and Kettering Community Trust supervisor will seek to ensure that hirers and others who use the College premises conduct themselves and carry out their operations in such a manner that all statutory and advisory safety requirements are met at all times.
+External partners, Schools Plus Sports Centre and Kettering Community Trust Venue supervisor will seek to ensure that hirers and others who use the school premises conduct themselves and carry out their operations in such a manner that all statutory and advisory safety requirements are met at all times.

-When the College premises or facilities are being used outside normal College hours for a College-sponsored activity then, for the purposes of this policy, the organiser of that activity, even if an employee, will be treated as a hirer and will comply with the requirements of this section.
+When the school premises or facilities are being used outside normal School hours for a School-sponsored activity then, for the purposes of this policy, the organiser of that activity, even if an employee, will be treated as a hirer and will comply with the requirements of this section.

-When the premises are hired to persons outside the employment of the College, it will be a condition for all hirers and others using the College premises or facilities that they are familiar with this policy, that they comply with all safety directives of the Governing Body and that they will not without the prior consent of the Governing Body:
+When the premises are hired to persons outside the employment of the School, it will be a condition for all hirers and others using the school premises or facilities that they are familiar with this policy, that they comply with all safety directives of the Governing Body and that they will not without the prior consent of the Governing Body:

-- Introduce equipment for use on the College premises; - Alter fixed installations; - Obscure or otherwise hinder fire and safety notices or equipment; - Take any action that may create hazards for persons using the premises or the employees or students of the College.
+- Introduce equipment for use on the school premises. - Alter fixed installations. - Obscure or otherwise hinder fire and safety notices or equipment. - Take any action that may create hazards for people using the premises or the employees or students at the school.

-The Governing Body draws the attention of all users of the College premises (including hirers and contractors) to Section 8 of the Health and Safety at Work, etc. Act 1974, which states that no person shall intentionally or recklessly interfere with or misuse anything which is provided in the interests of health, safety or welfare.
+The Governing Body draws the attention of all users of the school premises (including hirers and contractors) to Section 8 of the Health and Safety at Work, etc. Act 1974, which states that no person shall intentionally or recklessly interfere with or misuse anything which is provided in the interests of health, safety or welfare.